calroc/Thun/docs/Types.rst

 And that brings us to current Work-In-Progress.
 The mixed-mode inferencer/interpreter ``infer()`` function seems to work well.
-There are details I should document, and the rest of the code in the ``types`` module (FIXME link to its docs here!) should be explained… There is cruft to convert the definitions in ``DEFS`` to the new ``SymbolJoyType`` objects, and some combinators.
+There are details I should document, and the rest of the code in the ``types`` module (FIXME link to its docs here!) should be explained...
+There is cruft to convert the definitions in ``DEFS`` to the new ``SymbolJoyType`` objects, and some combinators.
 Here is an example of output from the current code :